 A confident smile is a vital aspect of our overall appearance and self-assurance.
 It can boost our self-esteem and make us feel more at ease in social interactions.
 However, losing teeth can significantly impact our confidence.
 Fortunately, advancements in dental technology have led to innovative solutions for restoring smiles.
-All-on-4 dental implants have emerged as a popular and practical choice for individuals with extensive tooth loss.

-All-on-4 is a method used to permanently secure a denture with 4 strategically placed implants.
+As shown in the diagram above, All-on-4 is a method used to permanently secure a denture with 4 strategically placed implants.
 All-on-4 dental implants are placed into the jawbone and act as artificial tooth roots, providing a stable foundation for the denture to attach to.

 All-on-4 offers advantages over traditional dentures and other tooth replacement options.
 We've included the most important benefits here: